kizito9898/IT-Documentation/CustomerService/Communication-Best-Practices.md

 ## 1. How I Approach a Client in Need

-**My Goal**: Build trust, stay calm, and get the full picture of the issue before jumping into a solution.
+**My Goal**: is to Build trust, stay calm, and get the full picture of the issue before jumping into a solution.

 ### Here's how I usually handle it: